ayoolasamo/not_found/README.md

 ![screenshot]https://drive.google.com/file/d/1qI4_HvpMHYLojWoyGRKtMdzVpXLJ_H_y/view?usp=sharing

 The demo of this project can be seen on Netlify.
-It was a wonderful expreience creating this project as i learnt alot about the responsiveness of a webpage
+It was a wonderful expreience creating this project as I learnt alot about the responsiveness of a webpage.

 ### Built With